 They also find other vegetables delicious like

 Having sweet and delicious ripped fruits is drooling for everyone.
 So is the case with squirrels.

 They eat fruits with keenness.

-They can easily climb on fruit tress and snatch fruits with full devotion.
-You have noticed leaping squirrels several times in your yard that jump from mango tree to apple and all around other trees.
+They can easily climb on fruit trees and snatch fruits with full devotion.
+You have noticed leaping squirrels several times in your yard that jump from mango tree to apple and all-around other trees.

 Squirrels need high energy for scrambling and to hunt food for winters.

-These fruits are supplement source of energy for squirrels and keep them energetic.
+These fruits are a supplement source of energy for squirrels and keep them energetic.

-These foraging creatures also need fruits in diet as necessary element because sweet sugar rich fruits add carbohydrates to their diet.
+These foraging creatures also need fruits in their diet as a necessary element because sweet sugar-rich fruits add carbohydrates to their diet.